Starting a Business

 Business Owner’s Policy (BOP)

 Looking to streamline your insurance policy?
-A BOP combines three essential coverage options: general liability, business income, and commercial property coverage.
-When business is interrupted by a disaster, BOP coverage steps in to protect your income.
+A BOP combines general liability and commercial property coverage, usually at a discount.

 Professional liability insurance

 Depending on your profession, you may need professional liability coverage.
 Also called Errors and Omissions Insurance, these policies protect you from actual or alleged negligence related to your professional services.
-If you’re held liable for damages related to your services, this policy covers your legal defenses and your fines.
+If you’re held liable for damages related to your services, this policy can help with your legal defense expenses and expenses related to judgments.

 Commercial auto insurance